Exhibition Talk: William Agee

 Monday, May 21

-Art historian William Agee will talk about the works on view in 15 x 105 x 15 and Judd’s use of materials and colors in the exhibition and throughout his career.
+Art historian and curator William Agee discusses about the works on view in 15 x 105 x 15.
+Additionally, he considers Judd’s use of materials and colors in the exhibition and throughout his career.

 William C. Agee taught at Hunter College since 1988 until his retirement in 2014 and was awarded an endowed chair in 2004, the Evelyn Kranes Kossak Professor of Art History.
 Prior to Hunter, he held directorships at the Museum of Fine Arts, Houston and at the Pasadena Art Museum.
 Agee has published numerous articles and monographs in conjunction with exhibitions he has organized on artists such as Stuart Davis, Morgan Russell, Donald Judd and many others, as well as on aspects of modern art in America.
 His books include American Vanguards: Graham, Davis, Gorky, de Kooning, and Their Circle, 1927-1942 (2011) and Coming of Age: American Art, 1850s to 1950s (2006).